Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Observations with APO ARCES and TripleSpec instruments

-The ARCES instrument is an echelle spectrograph commissioned in 1999 for use with the ARC (Astrophysical Research Consortium) 3.5m telescope located at the Apache Point Observatory [http://www.apo.nmsu.edu/arc35m/Instruments/ARCES/ - DOI: 10.1117/12.461447].
+The ARCES instrument is an echelle spectrograph commissioned in 1999 for use with the ARC (Astrophysical Research Consortium) 3.5m telescope located at the Apache Point Observatory \footnote{http://www.apo.nmsu.edu/arc35m/Instruments/ARCES/ DOI: 10.1117/12.461447}.
 ARCES main optics consist of an off-axis parabolidal collimator, an echelle grating, two cross-dispersing prisms, and an f/2.7 Schmidt camera with achromatic correctors.
-Since its commission, ARCES has been primarily used for observations of stellar abundances and as a tool for surveying diffuse interstellar bands (DIBs).
-Important features of this instrument include: a 2.5 pixel resolution of 31,500 (9 km/s), a spectral range of 3200A-10000A, an S/N $\geq$ 3000, and remote operability.
-In addition, the efficiency of the entire telescope plus spectrograph system has been determined to be greater than 2.2\% at 647nm and the spectrograph has been estimated to have an efficiency of 8\% and 2\% at 630nm.
+Since its commissioning, ARCES has been primarily used for observations of stellar abundances and as a tool for surveying diffuse interstellar bands (DIBs).
+Important features of this instrument include: a resolution of 33,000 (9 km/s) with the 1.6 inch slit, a spectral range of 3200A-10000A, an S/N $\geq$ 3000, and remote operability.
+In addition, the efficiency of the entire telescope plus spectrograph system has been determined to be greater than 2.2\% at 647nm and the spectrograph has been estimated to have an efficiency between 8\% and 2\% at 630nm.
 Some limitations of this instrument include a slight drift throughout nightly observations of about 0.5 pixels over 10 hours.
-This drift occurs mostly during the first half of the night and is likely due to thermal changes in the double-prism system as temperatures raise and lower.
+This drift occurs mostly during the first half of the night and is likely due to thermal changes in the double-prism system as temperatures rise and fall.
 This has been accounted for by interpolating values between hourly calibrations.
+Steps in the data reduction described by Wang et al. (2003) include: (1) extracting spectra from raw CCD frames; (2) applying deblazing and wavelength standardization; (3) applying heliocentric RV-corrections, but no telluric corrections were attempted.
+To achieve high-accuracy RV measurements with the echelle spectrograph, a Thorium-Argon (Th-Ar) exposure was automatically obtained after every science exposure as part of the built-in calibration procedure.
+The 9 km/s velocity resolution translates to a spectral precision of 0.15{\AA} at 5000{\AA} and 0.20{\AA} at 6500{\AA}.
 Overall, ARCES has been proven to be a stable, reliable instrument that has many uses in astronomical observations.

-Similarly, TripleSpec is a near-IR spectrometer built for the ARC 3.5 meter telescope at Apache Point Observatory (APO: http://www.apo.nmsu.edu/arc35m/Instruments/TRIPLESPEC/1 ).
-Spectral coverage ranges between 0.95 and 2.46 microns, with 2.1 spectral pixel resolution of 3500 with the 1.1 arcsec slit.
-Steps in the data reduction described by Wang et al. (2003) include: (1) extracting spectra from raw CCD frames; (2) applying deblazing and wavelength standardization; (3) applying heliocentric RV-corrections, but no telluric corrections were attempted.